Shannon L. Goessling, Esq., Executive Director & Chief Legal Counsel

 Eric joined the Southeastern Legal Foundation from the office of U.S. Rep. Mac Collins (R-GA), where he served in both the Washington and Georgia offices.
 A graduate of several leadership programs, Eric holds several leadership positions in his community.
 He received a B.A. in Political Science from Georgia State University.

-Todd G. Young, Policy Director
+Todd G. Young, Chief Operating Officer

 Todd helped author the landmark unemployment insurance study stimulating more than $1.75 billion in unemployment insurance tax cuts in five SE states, including Georgia, South Carolina, Virginia, Florida, and North Carolina.
 Listed since 1998 in The Heritage Foundation's Guide to Public Policy Experts, his work is published regularly in national newspapers and magazines, and he appears regularly on television news programs and syndicated talk radio programs.
 He received a B.A. in English from Davidson College, Davidson, NC, and a J.D. from Georgia State University College of Law.